Monetiq/monetiq.dev/content/index.md

 At Monetiq, we offer a range of services to help you bring your vision to reality:

-- **Project Development:** Hire our experienced team to build custom projects tailored to your needs.
+- **`Project Development`:** Hire our experienced team to build custom projects tailored to your needs.
 From concept to completion, we deliver high-quality solutions that exceed expectations.

-- **Product Planning:** Consult with us to develop strategic plans for your products.
+- **`Product Planning`:** Consult with us to develop strategic plans for your products.
 Our expertise in product management and planning can help you define roadmaps and prioritize features.

-- **Data Utilization:** Leverage our data specialists to harness the power of your data.
+- **`Data Utilization`:** Leverage our data specialists to harness the power of your data.
 We offer insights and recommendations for utilizing data effectively to drive informed decision-making.

 ---